In-Law Suites & Accessory Dwelling Units

 - Utilities – These can usually be combined or separated.

-With an in-law suite from Carbide Construction, you will get a fully finished space as a modular addition.
-Then all that’s required is attaching it to the existing home.
+With an accessory dwelling unit or in-law suite from Carbide Construction, you will get a fully finished space as a modular addition.
 The HVAC system can be separate or an extension of the existing home’s system.
 Once finished, you will have a completely separate living space for your parents, in-laws or other loved ones.

 We can guide you through the process from start to finish.
 First, we will take a look at your existing home to make sure a modular addition can be added.
 We will also check zoning requirements.
 Many of these we already know since modular construction is our specialty in the northern Virginia area.
 If everything is good to go, we will work with you on the design of your project and see it to full completion.

 Carbide Construction has been doing modular homes and modular additions for years, so you can rest assured you have a professional team on your side.
-If you are ready to add an in-law suite onto your house or want more information about the process, call Carbide Construction at 703-550-8711 or Contact Us.
+If you are ready to add an in-law suite or accessory dwelling unit, or want more information about the process, call Carbide Construction at 703-550-8711 or Contact Us.